The 10 Best User Engagement Tools and Software for SaaS in 2021

 “Userpilot is really user friendly and has a low learning curve.
 I use Userpilot for our new user onboarding but you could it for plenty of other use-cases to drive user adoption and engagement with your product.
 It took me less than an hour to create my first experience and deploy it on our production site.” — Nik K

-User Engagement Tool #2 – Heap: for analyzing user behavior
+User Engagement Tool #2 – Heap: For Analyzing Behaviour

 Mixpanel has been the market leader for a while but now there’s a new kid on the block, and its name is Heap.

-Big companies like Twilio and Cloudflare use Heap to better understand how their users engage with their product.
+Heap is a product analytics tool that captures and analyzes all user interactions without waiting for data or shipping code.
+Big companies like Twilio and Cloudflare use this customer engagement software solution to better understand how their users engage with their products.

 Heap prides itself on its usability.
 It claims that you can get set up in a matter of minutes.
-It will automatically start capturing all of your product data.
+Once you install the code into your website or platform, it will automatically start capturing all of your product data.
+With this tool, you can monitor every event, such as page views, gestures, clicks, form submissions, etc.

 It means you can start gathering insights quicker, without having to rely on your devs to install the tracking code each time.